 If an emergency arises where the pick-up person is not on your authorized list, we will require a written note be sent in at the beginning of the school day with your signature authorizing the non-listed person to pick up.
 We cannot accept phone call pick-up changes or take the student's word for it.
 You will be notified immediately if someone not on your list comes to pick up your child and we have not received a written note with your authorization.
-Please notify the people on your list that picture I.D. will be asked for by the school prior to releasing your child, so be sure to bring it in with them.
+Please notify the people on your list that they will be required to submit a picture identification to the school prior to the child's being released with them.
 This also applies to anyone you authorize in a written note to pick up your child.